joergboe/testframework/doc/manpage.md

                           the error is logged and the execution is stopped.
 The result of the case is not affected.
 - FINS                  - The space separated list or an array of test finalization commands.

-- TTP_timeout           - The default test case timeout in seconds. default is 120 sec.
+- TTPR_timeout          - The default test case timeout in seconds. default is 120 sec.
 This variable must be defined in the description section of test case file or in the Test Suite or Test Collection.
 A definition in the script section of a Test Case has no effect.
-- TTP_additionalTime    - The extra wait time after the test case time out.
+- TTPR_additionalTime    - The extra wait time after the test case time out.
 If the test case does not end after this time a SIGKILL is issued and the test case is stopped.
 The default is 45 sec.
 This variable must be defined in the description section of test case file or in the Test Suite or Test Collection.
                           A definition in the script section of a Test Case has no effect.